Nocrus12/Mobile-PW-Player/README.md

 # Description

-This is music player app which fetches audio files from local device memory and plays them providing basic functionality This project is made for final exam of subject "Mobile Development : Android"
+This is music player app which fetches audio files from local device memory and plays them providing basic functionality

+>[!NOTE]
+>This project is made for final exam of subject "Mobile Development : Android"

 ## Functionality